mohammaddehnavi/Docker-Presentation/README.md

 ```
 - Note: Docker default tag is latest and if you don't use tag the default tag used by docker engine

-- Note: First time docker pull image from hub.docker.com and after that we can use image localy
+- Note: In the first time docker pull image from hub.docker.com and after that, we can use image locally

 - Note: docker run command is equal with ==>  docker create + docker start